skrapkam/samchang/src/projects/designer-onboarding/index.md

 Unfortunately, most of the designers who sign up are banned due to the low-quality work they produce.
 This project aimed to **expedite the progression for qualified designers** while **identifying and blocking the bad actors** who don't contribute positively to our community.

-This project aimed to improve the quality of designers on the platform by requiring applications, limiting early activity, and revamping the review tools.

-<clickable-prompt prompt="What problem were you solving with this project?">Ask about the problem</clickable-prompt>

 ## My role